gbowne1/SPMS_ERPMRP/ABOUTTHIS.md

     How should the database be initially created?

     The tables have already been created in Access and/or Excel.
-However, It may need an empty database, application will create database objects and or retreive
+However, It may need an empty database, application will create database objects and or retreive:
-        There is vendor’s script to create database objects There are data files or a backup provided by the vendor to initialize (attach or restore) the database.
+        Vendor’s script to create database objects
+        There are data files and/or a backup provided by the vendor to initialize (attach or restore) the database.

     What is the suggested database name?
 SPMS_ERPMRP_DB